 Mechanisms of peptide-mediated inhibition of Nav1.8 that block pain signals

-Venom-derived toxins (peptides) from spiders, cone snails, sea anemones and scorpions bind voltage-gated sodium ion channels (VGSC) disrupting channel activation and inactivation.
-In particular, scorpion peptides have been used to dissect voltage-sensor structure and regulation of gating mechanisms.
+Venom-derived peptide toxins from spiders, cone snails, sea anemones and scorpions bind voltage-gated sodium ion channels (Nav) disrupting channel activation and inactivation.
+Scorpion peptides have been used to dissect voltage-sensor structure and regulation of gating mechanisms.
 Nav1.8 has been linked to neuropathic and inflammatory pain, highlighting the potential to serve as a drug target.
 However, the biophysical mechanisms that regulate gating are not completely understood.
-While compounds have been identified that bind the pore to inhibit Na+ current, few toxins are known that modify Nav1.8 gating.
-We discovered that AZ bark scorpion venom inhibits Nav1.8 expressed in the nociceptive neurons of predatory scorpion mice.
-To identify the venom components that inhibit Nav1.8, we developed a venom-to-peptide pipeline for isolating peptides and screening them for activity against Nav1.8.
+While compounds have been identified that bind the pore to inhibit Na+ current, few toxin peptides are known that modify Nav1.8 gating.
+We discovered that AZ bark scorpion venom inhibits Nav1.8 expressed in the nociceptive neurons of predatory grasshopper mice.
+To identify the venom components that inhibit Nav1.8, we developed a venom-to-peptide pipeline for isolating and screening peptides with activity against Nav1.8.
 Our goal is to use these peptides as tools to study Nav1.8 gating properties.
+You can read all about our venom-to-peptide pipeline in Mohamed et al. 2021, Toxins.

-Scorpion mice have evolved amino acid substitutions in their Nav1.8 that impart binding sites to AZ bark scorpion venom peptides.
+Grasshopper mice have evolved amino acid substitutions in their Nav1.8 that impart binding sites to AZ bark scorpion venom peptides.
 When mice are stung by scorpions, the venom inhibits Nav1.8, decreasing compound action potentials in the dorsal root ganglia of nociceptive neurons.
-Ultimately, the venom blocks pain in these mice.
-Electrophysiological data suggest that the venom traps the Domain I voltage-sensor to stabilize Nav1.8 in a slow inactivated state.
-Venom mining revealed five peptides that inhibit Nav1.8, ranging from a complete to a partial block of current.
+Ultimately, the venom blocks pain in these mice (Rowe et al. 2013, Science).
+Electrophysiological data suggest that the venom traps the Domain I voltage-sensor to stabilize Nav1.8 in a slow inactivated state (George et al. 2022, Frontiers in Pharmacology: Pharmacology of Ion Channels).
+Venom mining revealed multiple peptides that inhibit Nav1.8, ranging from a complete to a partial block of current.
 In order to characterize the inhibitory activity of venom peptides on Nav1.8 we are using an integrative approach:

 - examine the effects of peptides on the electrophysiological properties of Nav1.8 gating